-Detox diets don't work, expert saysDecember 11th, 2012 in Health
+Detox diets don't work, expert saysDecember 11, 2012 in Medicine & Health / Health

 Detox diets are just another weight loss wonder, says Flinders University's Head of Human Physiology, Professor Simon Brookes.

 With Christmas fast approaching – one of the busiest times on the social calendar – Professor Brookes warns that quick-fix detox drinks and liver-cleaning potions will do little to flush toxins from the body after weeks of overindulging on festive fare.

 "Whenever I hear the word detox the word rubbish springs to mind," Professor Brookes says.

 "Our kidneys, liver and gastrointestinal tract are all designed to remove or neutralise toxins within hours of them being ingested.

 "So the idea that you can somehow supplement this with some miracle powder, or some miracle drink, is nonsense."